CSSCorp/openstack-automation/README.md

 openstack_cluster
 =================
 Defines some general configuration for the cluster to be deployed.
 For example "pkg_proxy_url" defines the proxy server to be used to download packages.
 Do not define this parameter if you do not use any proxy.
 The hosts section defines the list of hosts on which the installation is to be carried on and their ip addresses.
 The presence of this section ensures that these hosts are configured in the "known hosts" file on the servers.
+Finally you also define the "queue" and "database" backend.

 network_resources